Heterogeneous Synthetic Learner for Panel Data

-Assumption \ref{ass1} states that the treatment has no effect on the outcome before the implementation period $T_0+1$.
-Assumption \ref{SUTVA} requires that the observed outcome of a particular unit depends only on its received treatment without affection of other units treatment assignments.
-With Assumption \ref{ass1}, Assumption \ref{SUTVA} and the definition of ITE, we can express the observed outcome of interest $Y_{i,t}$ for unit $i$ at time period $t$ as
+To establish the identification of causal estimands, we make the following standard assumptions in causal inference literature \citep[see e.g.,][]{athey2016recursive,abadie2021using}. \begin{assumption}(No Anticipation) For any unit $i$ and time $t \le T_0$, we have $Y_{i,t} = Y_{i,t}(0)$. \end{assumption} \begin{assumption}(Stable Unit Treatment Value Assumption) For any unit $i$ and time $t \ge T_0+1$, we have $Y_{i,t}=Y_{i,t}(1) D_{i,t} + Y_{i,t}(0) (1-D_{i,t})$. \end{assumption} \begin{assumption}(Ignorability) For any unit $i$ and time $t\geq T_0$, (a) $Y_{i,t}(0) \perp D_{i,t} \mid \boldsymbol{X}_{i},\{Y_{i,j}\}_{j=1}^{T_0}$ (b) $Y_{i,t}(1) \perp D_{i,t} \mid \boldsymbol{X}_{i},\{Y_{i,j}\}_{j=1}^{T_0}$. \end{assumption} Assumption \ref{ass1} states that the treatment has no effect on the outcome before the implementation period $T_0+1$.
+Assumption \ref{SUTVA} requires that the observed outcome of a particular unit depends only on its received treatment, without the affection of other units' treatment assignments.
+With Assumption \ref{ass1} and \ref{SUTVA} , we can express the observed outcome of interest $Y_{i,t}$ for unit $i$ at time point $t$ as

-Assumption \ref{ass:ci} (a) is a core assumption for ATE estimation with panel data.
-It requires no unmeasured confounders that affect both the outcome and the treatment assignment, given all the observed information prior to the treatments.
-With Assumption \ref{ass:ci} (a), we are able to identify the potential outcomes under control for all the treated units.
-This enables us to measure HTT as discussed in Section \ref{sec:Estimator_one_side}.
-Assumption \ref{ass:ci} (a) combined with Assumption \ref{ass:ci} (b) is the stronger ignorability assumption commonly assumed in the literature which holds under randomized studies or when all the confounders are captured in $\boldsymbol{x}$.
+Assumption \ref{ass:ci} (a) is a core assumption for treatment effect estimation with panel data.
+It requires that given all the observed information prior to the treatment, no unmeasured confounders affect both the outcome and the treatment assignment.
+With Assumption \ref{ass:ci} (a), we are able to identify the potential outcomes under control for all the treated units, which enables us to measure HTT as discussed in Section \ref{sec:Estimator_one_side}.
+Assumption \ref{ass:ci} (a) combined with Assumption \ref{ass:ci} (b) is a stronger ignorability assumption commonly assumed in the literature which holds under randomized studies or when all the confounders are captured in $\boldsymbol{x}$.
 Under this stronger ignorability assumption, the HTT $\delta(\boldsymbol{x})$ equals to the HTE $\tau(\boldsymbol{x})$ and both are identifiable.
 We summarize the identifiability for different estimands in Table \ref{tab:ci}.
-For concreteness, we focus on estimating HTT throughout the remaining paper.
-When the stronger ignorability holds, the two estimands are equal and we can also utilize more information to gain efficiency (will be discussed in Section \ref{sec:SCX}).